Building Passive Income In The UK:

 I don’t doubt there are plenty of pioneering individuals out there with a passive income story to tell.
 Whether those people are just starting out on their journey.
 Whether they already have established income sources or they are financially free, this series will highlight them.
 I hope you find this series enlightening and encouraging, opening your eyes to the multitude of ways you can reach your financial goals.

-Today, in our first interview, we are talking to travel journalist Lisa Eldridge.
+Today, in our first interview, I am talking to travel journalist Lisa Eldridge.

 Please introduce yourselF

 I’m Lisa Imogen Eldridge, a travel journalist and founder of a Girl about the Globe, a travel resource site for conscious solo females.

 It means the freedom to be able to travel and research countries whilst making money at the same time.
 My long term plan is to have a family so passive income will give me the time to spend with them.

 Advertising revenue, affiliate income, books, digital product, Patreon.

 My advertising revenue is through a U.S company which had been relatively easy as half of my traffic comes from the U.S.

 How does your passive income compare to your active income and your expenses?